Guide · 7 min read

 A flow screenshot answers that visually in two seconds.
 It also serves as the bridge between "marketing copy" screenshots and "in-product" screenshots, which is exactly where most listings lose people.

 Bonus pattern: make step 3 the outcome (a finished workout, a downloaded report, a sent message) so the flow lands on a hit of dopamine — which loops back to pattern #1.
+Build this frame in the screenshot editor using a three-panel layout with your real app UI in each panel.

 Where to apply this